Effective Adapting to Life

 The framework of pasts, emotions, present, choice and future are the basis of psychology, philosophy and religion.
 Men and women have studied, debated and speculated about this entire process and of the finite pieces of this process for many millennia.
 Yet, now in the twenty-first century we still struggle and rejoice—different but the same.
 We still stumble through life adapting to an unpredictable world.

 In the moment, whether 1000 B.C. or 2018 A.D., we collide with experience and that experience ignites emotions that push for action.
 A healthy life adapts to the flow of emotions and reacts in an effective manner.
-The emotion is not wrong, even if it prompts ineffective or destructive action.
+The emotion is not wrong, even if it prompts ineffective or destructive action,, just our interpretation of the emotion and behavioral reaction.
 Emotions aren’t right or wrong; good or bad; they just are—a perfect construction of the past, the environment, and biological givens.

 "The framework of pasts, emotions, present, choice and future are the basis of psychology, philosophy and religion."